 Welcome to Portugal!
 You'll land at Porto airport and be met by your driver, who will transfer you to your hotel in the city center.
 Porto is Portugal's second-largest city, with a history that dates back to the Roman Empire—which also makes it one of Europe's oldest cities.
 Modern Porto is a thriving metropolis that manages to retain an old-world charm while also being very family-friendly.

 The tour takes you to small, authentic restaurants, cafés, and bars as you're welcomed by the business owners and their families.
-Taste a range of traditional dishes, local pastries, Portuguese wines for the adults, and maybe some sumol ananás for the kids–a fizzy pineapple soda that is one of Portugal's most popular drinks!
+Taste a range of traditional dishes, local pastries, Portuguese wines for the adults, and maybe some sumol ananás for the kids (a fizzy pineapple soda that's one of Portugal's most popular drinks).
 And if the kids are picky eaters, don't worry.
-Since this is a private tour, it can be curated to accommodate any and all palates.
+Since this is a private tour, it can be customized to accommodate any and all palates.
 Relax at your hotel tonight before continuing your exploration of the city tomorrow.

 Day 2: Porto for Kids Tour, Visit the Harry Potter Library

-Start your day with a guided "Porto for Kids" tour, which takes you to some of the city's must-see attractions and historic sites, all with a kid-friendly focus!
-Walk through some of Porto's most important landmarks, including the medieval townhouses stacked along the beautiful Duoro River and the historic town center.
-See the Dom Luís I Bridge, which traverses the river and towers at 147 feet (45 m), the Clérigos Church and its amazing bell tower (feel free to make the 30-minute climb if the family is feeling fit!), and the historic São Bento Train Station, which was once the site of a Benedictine monastery.
+Start your day with a guided introduction to the city's must-see attractions and historic sites, all with a kid-friendly focus.
+Walk among some of Porto's most important landmarks, including the medieval townhouses stacked along the beautiful Douro River and the historic town center.
+See the Dom Luís I Bridge, which traverses the river and towers at 147 feet (45 m), the Clérigos Church and its amazing bell tower (feel free to make the 30-minute climb if the family is feeling fit!), and the historic São Bento train station, which was once the site of a Benedictine monastery.

 Visit Serralves, a contemporary museum with a large attached garden, and see Gaia Biological Park, a nearly 90-acre (35 ha) park dedicated to environmental education.
 The park is home to several species of animals and birds, many of which were rescued from illegal captivity.
-And for kids interested in marine life, stop by SEA LIFE Porto, an aquarium with an ocean tunnel and animals that include penguins, turtles, sting rays, and sharks.
+For kids interested in marine life, stop by SEA LIFE Porto, an aquarium featuring an ocean tunnel and a diverse array of animals, including penguins, turtles, stingrays, and sharks.
 This evening, go for a walk or rent bikes to cruise through the Foz neighborhood, a seafront beach area with plenty of restaurants.

 Plan your trip to Portugal